ccorcos/chetcorcos.com-2/README.md

 * more projects polish
 * audit
-* polish up each article with some explanations where necessary - move all images to this project - better image framing and cropping - optimize images - gif of anything thats interactive - audit all ignored posts
+* polish up each article with some explanations where necessary

-* color morph
+- move all images to this project
+- better image framing and cropping
+- optimize images
+- gif of anything thats interactive
+- audit all ignored posts

 * circle
 * spiral
 * cube